What is the Administrative Code and why is it important?

 Common mistakes and how to avoid them

-Another common mistake is the failure to provide sufficient or truthful information, which can result in delays or even sanctions.
+Another common mistake is the failure to provide sufficient or truthful information, which can result in delays or even penalties.
 Some people also do not make use of their right to inspect the file, thereby losing the opportunity to influence the course of the proceedings.

 What to do if you are not satisfied with the decision of the administrative authority?